zaralrubaie/loan-approval-by-pyspark/README.md

 | loan_status_index       | Target variable (encoded loan status)            |

 ---
-Model Performance
+## Model Performance
-Mean Cross-Validated AUC: 0.9650
+- Mean Cross-Validated AUC: 0.9650
-Test AUC: 0.9720
+- Test AUC: 0.9720
 The model demonstrates strong predictive power in distinguishing approved vs rejected loans.

-Visualizations:
+## Visualizations:
-ROC Curve: Shows the trade-off between true positive rate and false positive rate.
+- ROC Curve: Shows the trade-off between true positive rate and false positive rate.
-Confusion Matrix: Displays the counts of true positives, false positives, true negatives, and false negatives.
+- Confusion Matrix: Displays the counts of true positives, false positives, true negatives, and false negatives.
-Both visualizations are saved in the outputs/ directory for further analysis.
+- Both visualizations are saved in the outputs/ directory for further analysis.

--- CONTACT--
+## contact
 If you have questions or want to collaborate, feel free to reach out!
 GitHub: github.com/zaralrubaie